 India's Economic Reforms Could Unlock Long-term Potential

-Prime Minister Narenda Modi believes that economic reforms are the key to ensuring strong growth over the coming years.
+Prime Minister Narendra Modi believes that economic reforms are the key to ensuring strong growth over the coming years.
 And, there are early signs that these reforms are paying off.
 International investors may want to keep an eye on these developments as they could translate to a potential surprise in growth rates and a more resilient economy over the long-term.

-What Has Already Been Done?
+What Has Already Been Done

 The Bankruptcy and Insolvency Act of 2017 put in place to enable courts to appoint resolution professionals to sell off and revive investments and companies financed by loans that have turned bad.
 By doing so, the country’s state-controlled banks will recover some of their capital and persistent issues with stranded assets and stalled investment will be addressed.
 These efforts could improve the situation for foreign investors in the country.

 The government abruptly removed the highest value banknotes in circulation last year—the 500 and 1,000 rupee notes—as part of its clampdown on ‘black money’.
-While the move was well-intended, it wreaked havoc on the cash-intensive economy and contributed to the under performance in 2017.
+While the move was well-intended, it wreaked havoc on the cash-intensive economy and contributed to the underperformance in 2017.
 Corruption also remains an issue due to the state’s high level of involvement in many areas of the economy—an area that still requires reform.

 The most recent example of reform was the introduction of a nationwide Goods and Services Tax (GST) to replace a patchwork of state-level excise tax levies.
 Again, while the move was well-intended, the execution of the rollout was slow and uneven, which resulted in numerous problems.
-The benefits of the reform could start to really appear moving into 2018 when implementation is completed across all of the states.
+The benefits of the reform could start to really appear moving into 2018 when the implementation is completed across all of the states.

-What Changes Are Still Coming?
+What Changes Are Still Coming

 There are many economic reforms that are still a work in progress and others that remain in the planning stages.
 According to the DIPP, there are over 100 reforms in progress that haven’t been factored into this year and just two of 42 completed forms have been accepted with two others partially accepted, as of October 31, 2017.
 The biggest reforms that investors are watching relate to land ownership, labor laws, and the judicial process.